 Observation #1.
-Messiah is addressing His disciples.
-The Kingdom is here!
-And the King is here!.
-As the Ruler of the Kingdom of Adonai here on earth He is expressing His concern about His disciples.
-Will His followers exercise a proper attitude toward Him?
-Will they give Him first place in both their worldly dealings and in their personal lives?
-Will His followers sincerely obey Him from their hearts?
+Messiah is addressing his Jewish disciples.
+The kingdom of G-d is here and the Messiah our King is here!.
+As the ruler of the kingdom of Adonai Rabbeinu Yeshua is expressing his concern about His talmidin.
+Will his Jewish followers exercise a proper attitude toward him?
+Will they give him first place in both their worldly dealings and in their personal lives?
+Will his followers sincerely obey the *words he has entrusted to them from their hearts?

 Observation #2.
-It is interesting that both builders are said to hear the Master’s words but only one builder actually obeyed the Lord’s teaching.
+It is interesting that both builders are said to hear the Master’s words but only one builder actually obeyed his teaching.
 “Everyone who hears these words of Mine and acts on them…” This is the same meaning conveyed in the word Shema, “Hear.”
-The Hebrew meaning of the word Shema requires more than a mere intellectual grasp of the D’var HaShem, the Word of Adonai (Deuteronomy).
-Hearing the Word of Adonai requires one to do at least five things:
+The Hebrew meaning of the word Shema requires more than a mere intellectual grasp of the D’var HaShem, the Word of Adonai (Deuteronomy):

 The Shema (the Unity Prayer).

 שמע ישראל ה’ אלהינו ה’ אחד׃